matthewjberger/eager/README.md

 vagrant up
 ```

 The virtual machine will be downloaded and then opened in virtual box.
-You can login with the password 'vagrant'.
+You can login with the password `vagrant`.
 The files in this repo are in the folder `~/Code/eager~` which is also shared with the host.

 # Prerequisites